icerpc/icerpc-docs/pages/icerpc/customization/multiplexed-transport.md

 ## The C# multiplexed transport abstraction

-The C# multiplexed transport abstraction is composed of a number of interfaces that a custom transport needs to
+The C# multiplexed transport abstraction consists of a number of interfaces that a custom transport needs to
 implement:
 - [IMultiplexedClientTransport][multiplexed-client-transport]: a factory to create outgoing connections
 - [IMultiplexedServerTransport][multiplexed-server-transport]: a factory to create listeners